The Best Credit Cards For a Trip to Israel

 It does have a $550 annual fee, but that’s largely offset by a $300 a year travel statement credit.

 Another option is the Chase Sapphire Preferred.
 You can earn 2x on travel and dining, and 1x everywhere else.
-However, it has just a $95 annual fee that’s waived the first year.
+However, it has a $95 annual fee.

 You can’t transfer these points directly to miles, but you can transfer them to a Chase Sapphire Preferred or Reserve card account that you, your spouse, or domestic partner have, and then to miles with United, Singapore, or Flying Blue.